calaldees/blog/optimisations.md

             * You need to be free to communicate and be productive anywhere
         * No smartphone
             * I have a simple phone to functionally text and meet people, or for emergencies
-            * I control my mental space.
+            * I control my mental space
-            * I can't consume and focus on meaning media on a phone
+            * I can't consume and digest effectively meaningful media on a phone
             * I can't respond effectively or deeply with the restrictive input device
     * Items should be modular whenever possible
         * Coats